Russwater RPG Ruleset

 The GM and players describe what they plan to do first and then dice are rolled and then the GM describes how the action in the round played out.

-Damage and healing is tallied at the end of the round and most actions performed in a round that effect other combatants only take effect in the next round.
+Damage and healing are tallied at the end of the round and most actions performed in a round that effect other combatants only take effect in the next round.

 Players can choose to use their action to “react” to something occurring in this round, they choose to have their turn after the enemies.